elixir-ecto/ecto/guides/Associations.md

   * one user has many posts
   * one post belongs to one user

-As in `one-to-one` associations, the belongs_to reveals on which table the foreign key should be added.
-For the *post* we create a migration that adds a `user_id` reference:
+As in `one-to-one` associations, the `belongs_to` reveals on which table the foreign key should be added.
+For the `Post` we create a migration that adds a `user_id` reference:

 ```
 mix ecto.gen.migration post_belongs_to_user